go-goyave/goyave.dev/src/basics/services.md

 Defining the service names in constants in a dedicated package helps not creating strong dependencies between packages.
 :::

 Once done, you can implement your service.
+Each service should have its own package in `service`, named after the resource it is using, in singular form.

 Its dependencies should be defined with interfaces and accepted as constructor parameters.
 A service can depend on a repository but also on other services, also defined by an interface.

 **Full example:**
 ```go